Second Meeting Of Creditors Of Company Under Administration

 Other agenda items are:

-8. Pursuant to Section 542 of the Act, to authorise the Liquidator to be able to destroy the books and records of the Company within a period of six (6) months after the dissolution of the Company, subject to obtaining prior approval from the Australian Securities & Investments Commission.
+5. In the event that the Company is put into Liquidation, authorise the Joint and Several Liquidators to destroy, at their discretion, the books and records of the Company within a period of 5 years after dissolution of the Company, subject to obtaining prior approval from the Australian Securities and Investments Commission; and